Gender-Scaling System

 The performance case, restated

 Equity arguments have been made for a decade without reversing the trend.
 Performance arguments, made with rigorous evidence and directed at the structural mechanisms that generate the gap, create commercial incentives for change that equity arguments alone cannot generate.
-The TechCabal Insights Baobab Model analysis - which found that funding to startups with at least one female founder grew 81 percent in 2025 to $275 million, the fastest year-on-year growth in the data - provides a first signal that the argument is beginning to reach some investors.
+The TechCabal Insights Baobab Model analysis found that funding to startups with at least one female founder grew 81 percent in 2025, from $152 million to $275 million.
+This is a positive signal, but it should be read alongside Africa: The Big Deal’s CEO-level data, which still shows extremely low funding shares for women-led ventures.
 The structural gaps remain.
-The direction of travel shifted.
 The pace is what the ecosystem now has the capacity to change.